gear-tech/gear/galloc/docs/optimisation.md

 ## 1. Remove static buffer
 <a name="remove"></a>
-We've tried to remove static buffer and use only <kbd>dlmalloc</kbd>-like implementation, but it showed no significant performance improvement.
+We've tried to remove the static buffer and use only <kbd>dlmalloc</kbd>-like implementation, but it showed no significant performance improvement.
 In most cases, it even showed worse performance.
 So it seems that the static buffer is not the bottleneck.

 ### Test data